What Is the Best EHR Software for Your Facility? (2026)

 4. Cloud-Based Services

 SaaS and cloud-based implementation systems are interrelated — indeed, SaaS implementation falls within the cloud umbrella.
-However, cloud-based deployment systems diverge by taking SaaS systems and expanding upon them with the latest industry standards and technologies.
+However, some purely cloud-based deployment systems diverge by giving users deeper customization options and allowing users to schedule updates.

 Reduced upfront costs High interoperability with easy communication between care teams Integration of cutting edge technology to keep operations at the forefront of modernization |